cchurch/api-docs/source/includes/_api_user.md

 phone                       | string        | Phone number
 mobile_phone                | string        | Mobile phone number
 uid                         | string        | Identifier of the user.
-Only superusers can set this (**Internal use only**) owner_account_id            | string        | Unique identifier of the account that the user belongs to.
-Defaults to account of the user creating it (must be an account the user has access to) <br><br>For superusers: any account <br>For account superusers: their account or a child account street                      | array[string] | Array of strings containing street addresses ['address line 1', 'address line 2'] city                        | string        | City state                       | string        | State/province
+Only superusers can set this (**Internal use only**) street                      | array[string] | Array of strings containing street addresses ['address line 1', 'address line 2'] city                        | string        | City state                       | string        | State/province